 1. Failing to prescreen candidates

 This goes beyond doing background checks or calling references.
-It means checking to make sure candidates actually have all the degrees listed on their resume and that their work history is accurate.
-If there are more than a dozen candidates seriously worth considering it’s important to conduct phone interviews.
+It means checking to make sure candidates actually have all the degrees listed on their resume, and that their work history is accurate.
+If there are more than a dozen candidates seriously worth considering, it’s important to conduct phone interviews first.
 Spending 20 or 30 minutes on a phone interview could eliminate several candidates before the face-to-face interviews even begin.
-Having 3 or 4 candidates to actually interview is not enough, while 15 to 20 is too many.
-That’s why a good prescreening process is indispensable to narrowing down the field to 8 to 10 of the best candidates.
+Having three or four candidates to actually interview is not enough, while 15 to 20 is too many.
+That’s why a good prescreening process is invaluable, helping you narrow the field appropriately.

 2. Inadequately preparing for the interview

-It’s just as important for human resources to prepare for an interview as it is for the candidate.
-Those who will be doing the interview need to meet ahead of time to discuss what type of candidate they’re actually looking for and what kind of questions they’ll ask during the interview.
-Various members of the interview team should be responsible for asking different types of questions and for assessing different attributes of the candidate.
+It’s just as important for HR and hiring teams to prepare for an interview as it is for the candidate.
+Those conducting the interview need to meet ahead of time, to discuss what type of candidate they’re actually looking for, and what kind of questions they’ll ask.
+Various members of the interview team should be responsible for asking different types of questions, and for assessing different attributes of the candidate.

 3. Rejecting overqualified candidates

-Rejecting a candidate for fear he or she will get bored or will leave the company for a better position is usually not a smart move.
-An employee with a higher level of skills will be a positive addition to the organization and will likely save money on training costs.
-It’s important to keep in mind that the potential exists for this employee to be promoted more quickly to higher level positions.
+Rejecting a candidate for fear they’ll get bored or leave the company for a better position is usually not a smart move.
+An employee with an advanced skill set will generally be a positive addition to the organization, and likely saving you time and resources related to training.
+It’s important to keep in mind that the potential exists for this employee to be promoted, or develop into a leadership role, more quickly.
 This is especially true when hiring for a large company.

-5. Putting too much emphasis on the interview
+5. Putting too much emphasis on one interview

 The interview is obviously an important aspect of choosing an employee, but it shouldn’t be the only factor taken into consideration.
 A candidate will often tell those conducting the interview what they think they want to hear.
 Putting too much emphasis on an interview can also be applied to years of experience and an impressive amount of education.
 Degrees, years of experience, and interview performance all need to be balanced alongside traits such as enthusiasm and potential for growth.